rocket4321/nmap_tracker/README.md

 Further thoughts:

+>> By default, nmap is doing reverse DNS lookups for devices to get names, so that also could be causing some user's issues and hangs.
+Further code improvements should incorporate so that this action is not completed every scan, but simply on a startup/interval basis.
+Both of the examples above control where DNS requests go and/or disable it.

 >> exclude logic - a device, once observed, is not scanned for unless it would be marked as not_home within the next <home_interval> minutes.
 This provides only a single scan for a device to continue to be marked as home.
 If some device connections are irregular, then a device would toggle back and forth.
 This is likely the best next option for a user to be able to disable, if the code allowed it.

 >> interval_seconds: I really recommend no smaller than the default 300 (5 min).
 I've seen some posts of sub 60 seconds, so could translate to a heavy network workload for older devices across an entire subnet.